Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Proof of Corollary

 \section{Proof of Corollary \ref{coro:linear1}}

-We need the following lemma, which states the asymptotic rates of the eigenvalues of $K$.
+In order to prove this corollary, we need the following lemma, which states the asymptotic rates of the eigenvalues of $K$.
 Lemma \ref{lemDecayEig} is implied by the proof of Lemma 18 of \cite{supptuo2020kriging}.
 In the rest of the Supplementary Materials, we will use the following notation.
 For two positive sequences $a_n$ and $b_n$, we write $a_n\asymp b_n$ if, for some constants $C,C'>0$, $C\leq a_n/b_n \leq C'$.
 For notational simplicity, we will use $C,C',C_1,C_2,...$ to denote the constants, of which the values can change from line to line.

 \begin{lemma} Let $\Psi$ be a Mat\'ern kernel function defined in \eqref{matern2}, and $\lambda_1\geq \lambda_2 \geq ...>0$ be its eigenvalues.
 Then, $\lambda_k\asymp k^{-2\nu/d}$. \end{lemma}

 \begin{proof}[Proof of Corollary \ref{coro:linear1}]